techidaily/site-win11-tips/source/_posts/eliminating-zoom-crash-code-1132-on-windows-devices.md

 ## Join Your Zoom Meetings Again on Windows

  Those potential solutions will likely fix Zoom error code 1132 to enable you to join meetings with that app again.
 If you’re desperate to resolve that issue, more drastic solutions like resetting Windows to factory settings may also work.
-Yet, there isn’t a guaranteed error 1132 resolution, and you can submit a help request at the[Zoom support page](https://support.zoom.us/hc/en-us/requests/new) if further fixes are needed.
+Yet, there isn’t a guaranteed error 1132 resolution, and you can submit a help request at the [Zoom support page](https://support.zoom.us/hc/en-us/requests/new) if further fixes are needed.

 <ins class="adsbygoogle"
      style="display:block"